kaiw3/multivariate_data_tutorial/index.md

 ```

 <center> <img src="{{ site.baseurl }}/photos/barents_nmds.png" alt="nmds" style="width: 800px;"/> </center>
+Figure 1 - Output from NMDS with low stress.
 </br>

 After you have performed the nmds, you need to save the outputs so we can graph it later.
 Here you will also group the data by the environmental variables we are interested in : depth and temperature.